Telephones and Telecommunications Equipment Trading License in Dubai: Cost and Requirements

 Setup Costs and Steps

-The cost of setting up a Telephones and Telecommunications Equipment Trading Licence at Dubai South Business Hub Free Zone typically ranges from AED 12,000 to AED 20,000 per year, depending on the chosen office package and number of visa allocations required.
-This figure generally includes the trading licence fee and a flexi-desk facility.
+The cost of setting up a Telephones and Telecommunications Equipment Trading License at Dubai South Business Hub Free Zone typically ranges from AED 12,000 to AED 20,000 per year, depending on the chosen office package and number of visa allocations required.
+This figure generally includes the trading license fee and a flexi-desk facility.
 Physical warehouse or storage space, if required for holding inventory, will be priced separately based on square footage.

 The setup process follows these steps: